Scott Quigg: Quigg vs. Munyai, Jamoye

 Quigg returned to the Phones 4U Arena on 19 April 2014 to defend his world title against South African Tshifhiwa Munyai (24–2–1, 12 KOs).
 Quigg had been due to take on interim WBA champion Nehomar Cermeno (22–5–1, 13 KOs), but he had to withdraw because of visa problems.
 Quigg successfully defended his title for the third time with a second-round stoppage of Munyai.
 Munyai was knocked down with a left hook in the first round before Quigg struck with a right in the second.
 Quigg showed destructive power to twice floor Munyai before referee Howard Foster intervened with Munyai on the ropes.

-On 26 August it was announced that Quigg will be making the fourth defence of his title at the Phones 4u Arena on 13 September against ex world title challenger Stephane Jamoye (26–51 16 KOs).
+On 26 August it was announced that Quigg will be making the fourth defence of his title at the Phones 4u Arena on 13 September against former world title challenger Stephane Jamoye (26–5, 16 KOs).
 The packed undercard courtesy of Matchroom Boxing included Manchester lightweight Anthony Crolla and Olympic super-heavyweight champion Anthony Joshua.
 Quigg seemed to size up Jamoye and waited until the closing minutes before unleashing crunching body shots that sent Jamoye into reverse.
 In round 3, three stiff punches forced Jamoye to retreat to the ropes and a huge body shot then sent him to the canvas, although Jamoye got back to his feet, referee Terry O'Connor stopped the fight.
 With this win Quigg was still on course for a super-bantamweight showdown with Carl Frampton, who took the IBF belt from Kiko Martinez the weekend earlier.
 Quigg also called out WBC champion Leo Santa Cruz.